pjprasanna/pet-feeder/README.md

 Connect all the devices according to the circuit diagram

 ->create IFTTT and ardafruit account

   ->IFTT, for this tag,Create an applet and create a trigger(voice command) for functioning.

-  ->For then tag, create a Feedname (onoff in my code), then data as 'ON' (in my code) ->create another applet for a timed feeding.
+  ->For then tag, create a Feedname (onoff in my code), then data as 'ON' (in my code).

+  ->create another applet for a timed feeding.

  ->GoogleHome,

   ->In this go to works with google add the IFTTT account and link it.

   ->Now open the mic and speak into the mic the feedname which you have entered in the IFTTT

 make sure you connect your laptop and nodeMCU in same wifihotspot.